-Finding the card that best meets your needs depends largely on how you plan to use the card.
-A parent monitoring a teenager’s spending may find one card option ideal, while a different card is best suited for those wanting to shop online or travel internationally.
+Choosing the card that best meets your needs depends mainly on how you plan to use the card.
+Those looking for a prepaid card to limit spending may find one card option ideal, while those wanting to shop online or replace a checking account might need a different card.

-For this reason, we’ve assembled this guide to the top prepaid debit card offers of 2017.
+For this reason, we’ve assembled this guide to the best prepaid debit card offers of 2018.
 We include the top overall picks as well as the winning cards in specific categories.

 First, Serve offers the same level of service American Express provides to its cardholders.
 From roadside assistance to purchase protection, this is one of the few prepaid cards with benefits that rival most credit cards.
 As a prepaid card, Serve offers the features most consumers will need.
 The list of features includes direct deposit, online bill pay, and mobile capabilities such as mobile check deposits.